TKomericki/Rhetos-wiki/SqlObject-concept.md

 WHERE CreateQuery LIKE 'CREATE UNIQUE INDEX IX_SomeSpecialUniqueIndex%';
 ```

-Note that this data-migration script doesn't need to call DataMigrationUse/Apply,
+Note that this data-migration script does not need to call DataMigrationUse and DataMigrationApplyMultiple,
+and the UPDATE query works directly on `Rhetos.AppliedConcept` instead of `_Rhetos.AppliedConcept`.
+This is specific when working with object in `Rhetos` schema, because these are the system tables
-because the `Rhetos` schema contains hardcoded system tables that will exist before the script is executed.
+that will always exist before the data-migration scripts are executed.

 ## See also